skunkiferous/Meta/api/README.md

 Add API to allow Processors to order themselves before or after some other Processor.

-Generating a separate Read-Only base interface allows us to reuse it for both immutable types and beans.

-Generate a copyInto method?

 Generate a compute-a-difference method?

 Reset method for Properties (requires use of default).

-A Builder is basically just a Bean version of an Immutable, so we really always want both.

 Log error if more then one file is used per project during annotation processing.